“When a space becomes more than the sum of its parts, it becomes a place.”

 One common public place is the school playground.
 What happens here?
 What are the active and passive functions?
 Who uses the playground?
 What happens when school is not in session?
 Who uses it then?
 What is the character of the playground?
 Create a survey for teachers, students and neighbors of the playground.
 Develop a few questions and ask them what they like and do not like about the existing playground place.
 Make a list of possible new uses that could be introduced to the playground such as game tables (like chess or domino tables), ping pong tables, a music pavilion, ice skating rink, map area, water fountain, garden area, or simple areas for grass and trees.
 Hand out and then collect your surveys to discover the most common requests to improve your playground.
 Be sure to include your teachers and your principal in your survey.

 Take a walk around your community.
-Are there any unused lots, corners or triangles that would serve well as a new public place?
+Are there any unused lots, corners, or triangles that would serve well as a new public place?
 What is missing as a place to gather in your community?
 Find a place that has partial enclosures: street, buildings, and landscape.
 These locations are great for placemaking because they are already partially defined.
 Locate and create an entry point.
-Consider areas of sun, shade, wind and water.
-Include places to look, sit, and places to interact; remember to consider space needed for circulation to move into, around and through the new place.
+Consider areas of sun, shade, wind, and water.
+Include places to look, sit, and places to interact; remember to consider space needed for circulation to move into, around, and through the new place.
 Use pattern and landscape to differentiate areas.
+Take a look at Project For Public Spaces examples and processes for inspiration.
+Learn about public placemaking all over the world.
 Prepare some ideas using drawings and a photo collage.
 Name and label your ideas for your public place.

-3. Which is not a key quality of a successful place?
+- 3. Which is not necessarily a key quality of a successful place?

 - Project for Public Spaces